Purdin History, Family Crest & Coats of Arms

 The name Purdin came to England with the ancestors of the Purdin family in the Norman Conquest of 1066.
 It comes from the Norman given name Partant.

 Early Origins of the Purdin family

 The surname Purdin was first found in Cumberland at Parton, a township, in the parish of Moresby, union of Whitehaven, Allerdale ward above Derwent.

 Now part of Cumbria, this seaside village sometimes called Parton Bay was used by the Romans, who had a fort on north of the present village.
 Parton is also found in Kirkcudbrightshire Scotland, and in Gloucestershire but it is generally believed that the aforementioned village and parish has the strongest evidence of the family heritage.
 But early records have the name scattered throughout Britain: Adam of Peron in the Assize Rolls of Wiltshire in 1249; Robert Perton in 1249; and John Parton in the Assize Rolls of Warwickshire in 1377.

-Early Scottish records revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I
+Early Scottish records revealed Patrick fiz Matheu de Partone of Dumfries rendering homage to King Edward I of England in 1296.

 Early History of the Purdin family

 This web page shows only a small excerpt of our Purdin research.
-Another 231 words (16 lines of text) covering the years 1070 and 1296 are included under the topic Early Purdin History in all our PDF Extended History products and printed products wherever possible.
+Another 116 words (8 lines of text) covering the years 1070 and 1296 are included under the topic Early Purdin History in all our PDF Extended History products and printed products wherever possible.

 Purdin Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Parton, Partin, Partone, Partant, Pardon, Pardant and others.

 Early Notables of the Purdin family (pre 1700)

 More information is included under the topic Early Purdin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Purdin family